 On colder evenings head to the bar in Hotel Le Petit Dru to unwind on its comfy sofas in front of a roaring log fire.
 They also have a terrace for the warmer months.

 The Cavern is another popular haunt for après and regularly has live bands playing.
 Later on, live DJs take over to keep the party going until closing time.

-Most of the bars in Morzine close around 2am, but the action continues well into the early hours at the town’s three nightclubs, OPERA, Le Yak and Igloo Chalet Club.
+Most of the bars in Morzine close around 2am, but the action continues well into the early hours at the town’s only nightclub, L'OPERA.